Arcadiyyyyyyyy/Arcadiyyyyyyyy/README.md

 I use gha as CI/CD in most of my projects, so I learned how to write and debug some \
 beginner level workflows(docker image build, tox run, autodeploy to single instance server)
 ##### Other
-Poetry, dotenv, tox, mypy, RabbitMQ, k8s, terraform(beginner), Postman, Bash, Regex, XML, Json, YAML
+Poetry, dotenv, tox, mypy, RabbitMQ, kubernetes, terraform(beginner), Postman, Bash, Regex, XML, Json, YAML, Maven